HiImJayHireMe/garnish/README.md

 from myapp.endpoints.concurrent_fetch import ConcurrentFetchLayer

 def noop_prev(f):
-# subtle but important detail, the function works as both an adapter and reducer,
+# subtle but important detail, the `Layer` function works as both an adapter and reducer,
 # meaning you need to decide what to do with the results from the previous step.
 # in this case, we're summing over the results of the tasks and discarding the
 # "noop" from the previous step